Sera91/gABi/README.md

 </h1><br>

 # gABiC: graphical Automated Bayesian inference in Cosmology
-Python-C++ package for performing bayesian automated inference on data, based on probabilistic graphical models.
+Python package to perform Bayesian causal discovery on data, based on probabilistic graphical models.

 This package have the following dependencies: